josejhkim/tp/docs/UserGuide.md

 - A person is identified by their `NAME` only.
 - Multiple persons can have the same contact information such as `PHONE` or `EMAIL` since children may not have a phone number, and it would be more flexible to allow guests to select their point of contact.
+- A wedding should be created and set before a person can be added.

 Each prefix represents a specific attribute of the person:
 - `n/` → Full name (e.g., John Doe)